wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 \newpage

-# Week 8: Root Structure & Function (or how to make friends with other organisms)
+# Week 8: How to make friends with other organisms -- Root Structure and Function

 Reference: Raven Biology of Plants. ch 24.